FeiElysia/feielysia.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant at the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech).
 Before that, I obtained my BS and MS degrees from Chongqing University (CQU) and Xiamen University (XMU), respectively.
+Please refer to my [CV](https://github.com/FeiElysia/feielysia.github.io/blob/main/images/CV.pdf) for more details.

-My recent research intersts lie in vision-language multimodal learning and artificial intelligence generated content.
+My recent research interests are focused on vision-language multimodal learning and artificial intelligence generated content.

-I am currently actively searching for a PhD position, drop me an email if you are interested.
+I am currently actively searching for a <p style="color: red;">PhD position</p>, drop me an email if you are interested.

 News
 ======